WATTx/code-challenges/software-engineer-challenge-heating-control.md

 ### Hints

 - You're free to use any language and any libraries.
 Think about the best fit for solving the task.
 As we use `go` for such problems, we'd be pleased if you used `go` if you are familiar with it.
 Remember that the next step would be a pair programming session with one of our engineers, so you need to be comfortable with the language you've choosen.
+  - That being said, we strongly recommend that you don't use any application frameworks.
+We want to clearly see and understand your own style and intentions without being influenced by any conventions imposed by a framework.
 - The fastest way to get mqtt broker is to run mosquitto with docker:
     ```
     docker run -it -p 1883:1883 --name=mosquitto  toke/mosquitto
     ```
 - You don't need to use fancy algorithms for temperature control; opt for something simple.
 If you want, you can describe a more complex solution in the README.